 I completed the Dublin Rape Crisis Centre’s therapist training course in sexual trauma in 2015, and Womens' Aid's training in domestic abuse in 2013 and have worked in addiction and domestic abuse settings.
-I also have a BA in Fine Art, and an MA in Journalism, which helps me have a wide perspective in my counselling work.
+I also have a BA in Fine Art, and an MA in Journalism.

 Helping people become better friends to themselves and live expansive and compassionate lives beyond trauma is a privilege for me.

 I am an accredited member of the Irish Association of Counselling & Psychotherapy: